 NEW: We are happy to resume the birding for Pune Bird Atlas (PBA).
 Please familiarize yourself with the protocol for PBA.
 While birding, please ensure that you adhere to COVID-19 related instructions and precautionary measures by central and local authorities

-NEW: The Atlas is now underway, and birders are joining from various parts of the city.
 You can keep track of progress on the project dashboard.
-We aim to survey the grids in orange colour in the winter 2020 (October onwards).
+We aim to survey the grids in orange colour (January 2021 onwards).
 Watch this space for updates.

 Pune Bird Atlas (PBA) is a systematic long-term effort to understand urban birds.
 PBA is replicating standard methods used in Mysuru City Bird Atlas and Kerala Bird Atlas.
 Several people and institutes are involved in PBA.

 Why Pune Bird Atlas?